WELCOME TO WCSU COUNSELING SERVICES

 In case of an emergency or after hours:

 - Call 24-hour Suicide Prevention Line 800-273-TALK (8255)

 - Text HOME to 741741 (24-hr Crisis Text Line)

 - Text STEVE to 741741 (24-hr Crisis Text Line for Students of Color)

 - Call 24-hr Trevor Lifeline (LGBTQ) 866-488-7386

 - Call 24-hr National Domestic Violence Hotline 800-799-7233 or Text Loveis to 22522

-The Counseling Center Web Site is designed for educational purposes only.
+The Counseling Services Web Site is designed for educational purposes only.
 You should not rely on this information as a substitute for personal medical or psychological attention, diagnosis or face to face treatment.
-If you are concerned about your mental health, it is recommended that you consult a mental health provider immediately and do not wait for an electronic response from web page professionals or Counseling Center staff.
+If you are concerned about your mental health, it is recommended that you consult a mental health provider immediately and do not wait for an electronic response from web page professionals or from the Counseling Services staff.